 Ingredients

-- Fruit: fresh lime slices, blueberries, blackberries, raspberries
+- Fresh fruit – lime slices, blueberries, blackberries, raspberries

 - Fresh mint leaves

-- Alcohol: the best rum for this recipe is a white rum
+- Rum – the best choice for this recipe is a white rum

 - Raspberry seltzer water